coral-xyz/anchor-book/src/chapter_2/installation.md

 cargo install --git https://github.com/project-serum/anchor --locked --force
 ```

 Install the latest version of the CLI using `avm`.
-You can also use the command to upgrade to the latest release.
+You can also use the command to upgrade to the latest release in the future.

 ```
 avm use latest